LaKraven/LKSL/README.md

 This library provides a vast (and growing) range of powerful features for Delphi and C++ Builder.

+INSTALLATION: Please run the LKSLInstall.exe file to configure your version(s) of the IDE to use the LKSL.
+It simply adds the LKSL source paths to RAD Studio's respective Search Paths.
+This executable can be re-run each time new paths are introduced in the LKSL.

 NOTE: C++ Builder versions will be added at a slower rate (unless you want to help producing verbatim C++ translations of the Delphi units, which would be very-much welcomed)

 Current features: